Our Services

 Helpful Resources

-See below for a fuller picture of causes, prevention tips, self-care measures, and guidance on when to seek medical evaluation.
+Below, you'll find a fuller breakdown of causes, prevention strategies, self-care measures, and clear guidance on when to seek medical evaluation.

 Toe numbness while walking is a common complaint that can range from a mild annoyance to a sign of an underlying problem.
 Understanding why you feel numbness as soon as you begin to walk can help you take steps to relieve discomfort and protect your long-term foot health.